Generalized Statistics on Lattices: Framework for Generalized Statistics

 We note that the above definition assumes the invertible symmetry with group-like fusion rule, and further that the fusion group is finite and Abelian.
 One can extend the above definition to the case of invertible non-Abelian group symmetries, which will be studied in Sec.~\ref{subsec:nonabelian}.

-Let us take a concrete example of the excitation model based on the T-junction reviewed in Sec.~\ref{subsec: Tjunctionreview}.
-In that case, $\{ U(s) | s \in \mathcal{S} \}$ is the set of operators that generate all string operators with the fusion group $G$ support at fixed edges connecting the vertices 0,1,2,3 of Fig.~\ref{fig: complex (b)}.
-There are six edges $\langle jk \rangle$ with $0\le j < k \le 3$, so $\mathcal{S}$ is the set of generators of $G^6$. $\mathcal{A}$ is taken to be all configurations of the anyons created by the sequence of operators in $\{U(s)\}$ out of the vacuum.
-This is isomorphic to $\mathcal{A}=G^3$, which is the configuration of anyons at four vertices fusing into a vacuum.
-In the case of the T-junction, $\mathcal{S}$ can be regarded as the set of generators of group 1-chains $C_1(X,G)$ in the simplicial complex $X$ shown in Fig.~\ref{fig: complex (b)}, $\partial$ as the boundary map of the simplicial complex, and $\mathcal{A}$ as the boundary $\mathcal{A} = B_0(X,G)$.
+Let us take a concrete example of the excitation model based on the T-junction reviewed in Sec.~\ref{sec:Review_of_particle}.
+In that case, $\{ U(s) \mid s \in \mathcal{S} \}$ is a set of operators that generate all string operators with the fusion group $G$ supported on the fixed edges connecting the vertices $0,1,2,3$ of Fig.~\ref{fig: complex (b)}.
+There are six edges $\langle jk \rangle$ with $0 \le j < k \le 3$, so $\mathcal{S}$ is a set of generators of $G^6$. $\mathcal{A}$ is taken to be all configurations of anyons created by sequences of operators in $\{U(s)\}$ acting on the vacuum.
+This is isomorphic to $\mathcal{A} = G^3$, which corresponds to the configurations of anyons at four vertices fusing into the vacuum.
+In the case of the T-junction, $\mathcal{S}$ can be regarded as a set of generators of the group of 1-chains $C_1(X,G)$ in the simplicial complex $X$ shown in Fig.~\ref{fig: complex (b)}, $\partial$ as the boundary map of the simplicial complex, and $\mathcal{A}$ as the boundary group $\mathcal{A} = B_0(X,G)$.

-More generally, one can construct an excitation model on any finite simplicial complex $X$ embedded in the space $M$, which can describe the extended excitations in generic dimensions.
+More generally, one can construct an excitation model on any finite simplicial complex $X$ embedded in the space $M$, which can describe extended excitations in arbitrary dimensions.
 To illustrate these ideas, consider the excitation model on a simplicial complex.
-In this case, let $\mA$ be the group of $p$ dimensional simplicial boundaries
+In this case, let $\mA$ be the group of $p$-dimensional simplicial boundaries